justmisosoup/CodePath-Group-Assignment/README.md

 # Walkpool

+**Group Contributors**

-**Group Contributors** Corin Nader, Sara Menefee, and Jim Fell
+Corin Nader [@corinnader], Sara Menefee [@littlemisosoup], and Jim Fell [@jmfell]

-Walkpool enables users to find walking partners within a certain distance of themselves.
-This app was designed to promote safety of individuals walking in a big city.
+> Walkpool enables users to find walking partners within a certain distance of themselves.
+This app was designed to promote safety > of individuals walking in a big city.

 **Progress**